-In terms of giving Children the Best Start in Life, good progress has continued to be made over the past year: the percentage of children achieving a good level of development in early years is above average and the proportion of pupils achieving expected standard in reading, writing and maths at Key Stage 2 is improving.
-Darlington pupils also score above regional and statistical neighbour comparators for Attainment 8 at Key Stage 4 and for the percentage of 19 year olds achieving a Level 3 qualification.
-However, there is still areas where further work is needed: at all ages there is a significant inequality gap in attainment, with a clear negative correlation discernable at school level between pupil performance and the proportion of pupils classed as disadvantaged.
-Darlington also scores below all comparator groups for Progress 8 score at Key Stage 4.
-Data on child obesity also shows that the proportion of children in Darlington measured as obese has been increasing at a faster rate than elsewhere, and is now above the England average and nearing the regional figure.
+In terms of giving Children the Best Start in Life, good progress has continued to be made over the past year: Darlington scores above the North East and statistical neighbour averages for Progress 8 and above all comparator groups for Attainment 8 at Key Stage 4, and above regional and statistical neighbour averages for the percentage of 19 year olds achieving a Level 3 qualification.
+However, there are still areas where further work is needed: at all ages there is a significant inequality gap in attainment, with a clear negative correlation discernable at school level between pupil performance and the proportion of pupils classed as disadvantaged.
+Data on child obesity also shows that the proportion of children in Darlington measured as overweight (including obese) has been increasing at a faster rate than elsewhere, and is now above the England and regional averages.